 18. Cloth: To wipe glass window (when shooting through it).

 That’s all I have in my camera bag.
 Is it a lot, or not so many?
-For me, I feel I have everything I need to pursue my passion of shooting cityscape photography at twilight and dusk, and I have no desire to own anything anymore.
+For me, I feel I have everything I need to pursue my passion of shooting cityscape photography at blue hour, and I have no desire to own anything anymore.
 As always, feel free to Contact Me if you have any questions. ;)

 Disclosure: Please be noted that most links on this page are affiliate links, meaning that if you choose to purchase using my links, I may receive a small percentage of that sale for the referral.
 Rest assured that this referral fee is never added on top of the price.
 I recommend these photography gear because I have personally used and liked, not because of the small commission that I may receive.